birdup000/Stayontaskyoudude/README.md

 # Stay on Task
 A simple task reminder application that prompts the user to stay on task after a specified amount of time.
 This program can be a useful tool for individuals with ADHD (Attention Deficit Hyperactivity Disorder) or anyone who has difficulty staying focused and on task.
+The application is designed to help users stay on task by providing a visual and auditory reminder to take breaks and refocus.

 ## Features
 - Input the duration of the task in minutes using a Spinbox widget